Beyond the Parks: Growth in East Orlando

 The growing area of University of Central Florida

-The expanding number of subdivisions in East Orange County are a testament to the heavy growth of this area, and the locals’ favorite place to congregate is the Waterford Lakes Town Center, located just south of Colonial Drive (State Road 50) on the east side of Alafaya Trail.
+The expanding number of subdivisions in East Orange County is a testament to the heavy growth of this area, and the locals’ favorite place to congregate in the Waterford Lakes Town Center, located just south of Colonial Drive (State Road 50) on the east side of Alafaya Trail.
 Shoppers strolling through this outdoor retail center can enjoy the Florida sunshine year-round, as well as the easy listening music that is pumped out of ground level speakers throughout Waterford Lakes.
-Also a numerous amount of hotels near UCF have emerged due to the growth in this local area.
+Also, a numerous amount of hotels near UCF have emerged due to the growth in this local area.

 Weekends are noticeably crowded at Waterford Lakes; one could easily spend an entire day taking care of business as well as taking a break in this popular shopping center.
 You can schedule a doctor’s appointment, get a haircut, grab a bite to eat, and catch an afternoon movie at the 20-screen Regal Cinemas theater without ever having to leave the parking lot.
 On any given Saturday, local families load up on groceries and other supplies at the Super Target that anchors the south end of Waterford Lakes, while teens line up for the latest gaming device outside of the Best Buy on the north side of the shopping center.
 Waterford Lakes also has a Barnes & Noble bookstore, Ashley Furniture showroom, numerous clothing and specialty shops, at least a dozen casual dining restaurants, and another dozen fast food establishments.